meeeejin/SWE3033-F2021/week-11/README.md

 - Write a code for setting page size in the SQLite database engine
 - [Requirement]
-  - This function set page size using "FLAGS_page_size" extern variable (user input)
+  - This function sets page size using "FLAGS_page_size" extern variable (user input)
-  - This function return status (int data type) of sqltie API function
+  - This function returns status (int data type) of sqltie API function
   - This function is called at benchmark_open() in bench.cc

      ```c++